Infinite root stacks and quasi-coherent sheaves on logarithmic schemes: Infinite root stacks of logarithmic schemes

 \begin{remark} Since logarithmic structures satisfy descent conditions for the Zariski topology, it is easy to check that for any morphism of schemes $T \arr X$ (where $T$ is not necessarily affine), there is an equivalence between the category of morphisms $T \arr \radice{B}X$ and pairs $(M , \alpha)$ defined as above. \end{remark}

-If the morphism $j\colon A\to B$ is Kummer and $B$ is coherent, then the root stack $\radice{B}{X}$ is a algebraic \cite[Proposition 4.19]{borne-vistoli1}.
-This basically follows from Corollary \ref{cor:local-model-chart} below.
+If the morphism $j\colon A\to B$ is Kummer and $B$ is coherent, then the root stack $\radice{B}{X}$ is algebraic \cite[Proposition 4.19]{borne-vistoli1}.
+This follows from Corollary \ref{cor:local-model-chart} below.
+Recall that $j$ is \emph{Kummer} if for every geometric point $x$ of $X$, the map $j_x\colon A_x\to B_x$ is a Kummer homomorphism of monoids, i.e. it is injective, and every element of $B_x$ has a multiple in the image.
 Moreover if the sheaf $B$ is saturated as well, one easily checks that $\radice{B} X\to X$ is the coarse moduli space.